209/blocks/README.md

 Optimizations:
 - React.memo
-- using drop events for apply changes
+- using drop events for apply changes.
 If need update block position in process of move than I will use debounce/throttling function with delay 1s.
 And I will exclude the movable block from areEqual of React.memo.
 - using reselect (immutable state)